mengchen-li/mengchen-li.github.io/_blog/2026-03-20-when-the-south-wind-returns.md

 Man-yi studied her with her head cocked.
 "That's the most dangerous thing," she said, the corner of her mouth lifting slightly.
 "Once a person gets used to something, she stops feeling its absence herself."

-She didn't wait for Shen Hui to respond—went inside, the door left not quite closed, a crack remaining.
+She didn't wait for Shen Hui to respond; she went inside, the door left not quite closed, a crack remaining.
 A few seconds passed, then she poked her head back out.
 "What time do you get back tomorrow?"

 "Around five or six."

 "The department store is closed tomorrow."
 Her hand rested on the doorframe, fingertips tapping twice against the wood without thinking.
 "I'll take you around.
-You've been here so many days—you haven't seen anything but the library, have you?"
+You've been here so many days and haven't seen anything but the library, have you?"

 "All right," Shen Hui said.

 Man-yi took a receipt out of her pocket, turned it to the blank side, and in the corridor's light wrote a string of numbers.
 The characters were hurried, the strokes long and trailing.
 "This is my home telephone.
 Anything comes up, call this."
-When she'd finished writing, she folded the receipt once and reached over to tuck it into the breast pocket of Shen Hui's shirt, her fingertip grazing the pocket's edge as she did, giving it a light tap.
+When she'd finished writing, she folded the receipt once and reached over to tuck it into the breast pocket of Shen Hui's shirt, her fingertip grazing the pocket's edge, giving it a light tap.

 "See you tomorrow."
 She smiled once.
 "Good night."

-Shen Hui went back into the room, washed her hands, sat on the folding bed.
+Shen Hui went back into the room, washed her hands, and sat on the folding bed.
 The corner of the receipt showed above her pocket; she pulled it out and pressed it between the pages of the notebook at her bedside.
-She put her hand to her own shoulder blade—the place where Man-yi had patted her that afternoon, through her shirt.
+She put her hand to her own shoulder blade, the place where Man-yi had patted her that afternoon, through her shirt.
 The skin there held a memory of being touched.
-She turned over in bed and thought again of Man-yi holding the straw out to her, thought of those two words "you" when she'd wiped the corner of her mouth, thought of the few seconds of eye contact in the tea restaurant.
-All of it done so naturally—naturally enough to make her wonder if she'd imagined the whole thing.
+She turned over in bed and thought again of Man-yi holding the straw out to her, thought of those two words *you* when she'd wiped the corner of her mouth, thought of the few seconds of eye contact in the tea restaurant.
+All of it done so naturally, naturally enough to make her wonder if she'd imagined the whole thing.
 Did she mean it, or not?
 With a woman like this, three parts real and seven parts play, if you pressed her she could laugh and step back, and if you believed her she'd have got the better of you anyway.

 She lay awake for a long time.
-One by one the lights in the building across the way went out; outside the window only the sounds of the dai pai dong closing up remained, iron stools dragged on pavement, scraping and scraping.
+One by one the lights in the building across the way went out; outside the window only the sounds of the *dai pai dong* closing up remained, iron stools dragged across pavement, scraping and scraping.

 Thursday.

-Before leaving that morning, Shen Hui rummaged through her travel bag and pulled out a cotton sundress—white background with small blue flowers.
-She'd bought it in Nanjing before she left, thought it pretty, brought it, and hadn't worn it yet.
-Today she shook it out and put it on—fitted at the waist, hem to mid-calf, a small round neckline that bared a short length of collarbone.
+Before leaving that morning, Shen Hui rummaged through her travel bag and pulled out a cotton sundress: white background with small blue flowers.
+She'd bought it in Nanjing before she left, thought it pretty, brought it along, and hadn't worn it yet.
+Today she shook it out and put it on.
+It was fitted at the waist, the hem reaching mid-calf, the neckline a small round collar that bared a short length of collarbone.
 She stood before her aunt's crooked full-length mirror for a moment, then undid her hair and redid it, letting it sit a little looser than usual.
 Before leaving, she took the receipt from her notebook and put it in her bag.

 She sat in the library all morning.
 While turning over periodicals she kept reaching out to touch the side pocket of her bag.
-At three in the afternoon she gathered her things and left—two hours earlier than usual.
+At three in the afternoon she gathered her things and left, two hours earlier than usual.
 She took the tram back to Sai Ying Pun, stepped into the public phone booth downstairs, put in her coin, and dialed the number on the receipt.
 It rang twice and was answered.

 "I'm back."

 "This early?"
 Man-yi laughed once on the other end of the line.
 "Come up then.
 The door's open."

 Shen Hui climbed the stairs.
 Man-yi's door was indeed ajar.
 When she pushed it open and stepped in, Man-yi was standing before the full-length mirror clipping on her earrings.
 She was lightly made up today, wearing a sleeveless apricot-yellow blouse over white high-waisted wide-leg trousers, her hair tucked to one side to show her ear.
-Her earrings were different today—a small green gemstone that shifted color with each turn in the mirror.
+Her earrings were different today: a small green gemstone that shifted color with each turn in the mirror.
 A thin string of silver bracelets had slid down to her forearm and she couldn't be bothered pushing them back.
 She saw Shen Hui in the mirror and smiled.
 "Dying of heat, are you?
 Let's go."

 They first took the tram to Central, where Man-yi led her through several narrow stone-paved alleyways, then boarded a streetcar to Causeway Bay.
 Man-yi walked her through Pak Tak Street and into a small lane, both sides lined with clothes shops and jewelry stalls, garments hanging on iron frames that stretched halfway to the sky, requiring a sideways turn to pass beneath.
 Man-yi walked ahead, stopping at one shop to hold a floral blouse against Shen Hui and tilt her head to look.
 "Too busy.
-You have fair skin—plain colors suit you better."
-A few steps further, she spotted a silk scarf, stretched it out and looped it once around Shen Hui's neck, studied it, then shook her head and unwound it.
-"After all, you're young—it needs a lighter color."
+You have fair skin; plain colors suit you better."
+A few steps further she spotted a silk scarf, stretched it out and looped it once around Shen Hui's neck, studied it, then shook her head and unwound it.
+"After all you're young; it needs a lighter color."

-Shen Hui stood and let her arrange things.
-When the floral blouse was held to her shoulder, Man-yi's fingers brushed her collarbone; when the scarf was wound round her neck, fingertips grazed her earlobe.
+Shen Hui stood and let herself be arranged.
+When the floral blouse was held to her shoulder, Man-yi's fingers brushed her collarbone; when the scarf was wound around her neck, fingertips grazed her earlobe.
 Each item picked up and put back left one more trace on Shen Hui's body.
-Man-yi seemed entirely unaware of it—but Shen Hui was aware, clearly and completely.
-She realized she was waiting for the next thing—what would Man-yi pick up to hold against her now?
+Man-yi seemed entirely unaware of it, but Shen Hui was aware, clearly and completely.
+She found herself waiting for the next one: what would Man-yi pick up to hold against her now?

 They stopped in front of a very small jewelry shop.